-3.3 Spanish Language Households
+3.2 Spanish Language Households

-Extra efforts were made to elicit responses from Spanish-speaking households.
-The first mailing was sent in English only, but subsequent mailings were sent in both English and Spanish.
+In Cycle 2, extra efforts were made to elicit responses from Spanish-speaking households compared to Cycle 1.
 Mailings that included both English and Spanish materials were sent to households who:

-- Were flagged as living in a linguistically-isolated area; - Were flagged as having a potentially Hispanic surname; or - Called to request materials in Spanish.
+- Were flagged as living in a linguistically-isolated area; - Were flagged as having a potentially Hispanic surname; - Were part of the experimental treatment group; or - Called to request materials in Spanish.